Frequently Asked Questions

 - Along with MANY MORE!

-Many people think they will just end up needing surgery for their chronic back pain or for other issues that have been going on for a while.
+Many people think they will just end up needing surgery for their chronic back pain or scoliosis.
 While it is true that some conditions will require surgery, there are MANY others that can benefit from physical therapy before surgery, and which may actually be able to avoid surgery if done correctly.

-Post surgical treatment is something we routinely do, but one of our main goals is to avoid surgery if possible and still meet the patients' goals.
+Post surgical treatment is something we routinely do, but one of our main goals is to avoid surgery if possible and still meet the patient’s goals.
+Why not work on scoliosis or other spine conditions before it gets to the point of needing surgery?

 Strengthening prior to surgery can also be helpful to improve outcomes following surgery.
 Ask your doctor about therapy before surgery to optimize your recovery.